Nitheeshknk/Excel-Sales-and-Finance-Analytics/README.md

 - [x]	Skills to generate a date table using Power Query.
 - [x]	Ability to derive fiscal months and quarters.
 - [x]	Establishing data model relationships with Power Pivot.
-- [x]	Proficiency in incorporating supplementary data into an existing data model.
 - [x]	Utilizing DAX to create calculated columns.

 ## Soft Skills:
 - [x]	Refined understanding of Sales & Finance Reports
 - [x]	Designing user-centric reports with empathy in mind.
-- [x]	Optimization of report generation through meticulous fine-tuning.
-- [x]	Developing a systematic approach to devising a report building plan.